The False Dawn: Reevaluating Google's Reinforcement Learning for Chip Macro Placement: Did [1] improve SOTA?

 As pointed out in \cite{SB}, RePlAce was used in \cite{Nature} in a way inconsistent with its intended use.
 As a mixed-size placer, RePlAce expects a circuit netlist with macros and standard cells, as a large number of separate components.
 Instead, the comparisons in \cite{Nature} suppressed the advantage of RePlAce by clustering standard cells into a few large chunks.\footnote{Per Section \ref{sec:background}, analytical placers like RePlAce \cite{RePlAce} beat other methods on circuits with millions of components.
-With $<$100K components, earlier methods can be competitive.} With proper use of RePlAce, \cite{SB} and, independently, \cite{ISPD2023} produce strong results for RePlAce on well-known public ICCAD 2004 benchmarks.\footnote{Comparing HPWL results to those in \cite{FSmixed,Combinatorial}, Google CT/RL~\cite{CT} underperforms Feng Shui \cite{FS5} circa 2005.} In comparisons on recent designs \cite{MP,ISPD2023} in terms of chip metrics, RePlAce also shows stronger results, but still loses to Google CT/RL because its placements are harder to route (the losses are much smaller than those reported in \cite{Nature}).
-Notably, \cite{SB,MP,ISPD2023} used RePlAce in fast mode and not high-quality mode.
-Also, congestion mitigation was not used.
-To strengthen this RePlAce baseline, one can use the congestion-driven mode in RePlAce \cite{RePlAce}, and/or combine RePlAce with routability-improvement techniques used in \cite{Nature} (but not disclosed in \cite{Nature}, per \cite{ISPD2023}) such as cell bloating.
-Other techniques for routability improvement \cite{Routable04,PDhandbook,Progress,Cong2013} can be used too.
+With $<$100K components, earlier methods can be competitive.} With proper use of RePlAce, \cite{SB} and, independently, \cite{ISPD2023} obtain strong results with RePlAce on well-known public ICCAD 2004 benchmarks.\footnote{Comparing HPWL results to those in \cite{FSmixed,Combinatorial}, Google CT/RL~\cite{CT} underperforms Feng Shui \cite{FS5} circa 2005.} In comparisons on recent designs \cite{MP,ISPD2023} RePlAce also attains better chip metrics, but still loses to Google CT/RL because its placements are harder to route (the losses are much smaller than those reported in \cite{Nature}).
+Notably, \cite{SB,MP,ISPD2023} used RePlAce in a fast mode and not high-quality mode.
+Congestion-driven mode in RePlAce \cite{RePlAce} was not used.
+In contrast, \cite{Nature} used routability-improvement techniques, such as cell bloating, without disclosing them (according to \cite{ISPD2023}).
+Such techniques can be combined with RePlAce to ensure fair comparisons.
+Other techniques~\cite{Routable04,PDhandbook,Cong2013,Progress} can be used too.